This policy was updated on 18 June 2019. Historic versions can be obtained by contacting us.

 Information we may collect from you

 We may collect and process the following data from you:

-- Information that you provide by filling in forms on our site www.keithprowse.co.uk (our site).
-This includes information provided at the time of registering to use our site, subscribing to our service, posting material or requesting further services.
+Information that you provide by: i) filling in forms on our site www.keithprowse.co.uk (our site) including information provided at the time of registering to use our site, subscribing to our service, posting material or requesting further services; ii) correspondence with us by phone, email or otherwise; iii) our social media platforms Such information may include, but not be limited to; name, address, phone number, and email address.
 We may also ask you for information when you report a problem with our site;

 Information we receive from other sources

 We may receive information about you if you use any other websites we operate or other services we provide.
 We also work closely with third parties (including for example, business partners, sub-contractors in technical, payment and delivery services, advertising networks, analytics providers, search information providers, credit reference agencies) and may receive information about you from them.

 We will only use your personal data when the law allows us to.
 Most commonly, we will use your personal data in the following circumstances:

 Where it is required to complete a contract

 We may use and process your personal information where we need to perform the contract we are about to enter into or have entered into with you, or where we have arranged for the supply of another company’s products or services to you.